One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Peter Luger: perhaps the most famous steakhouse in NYC, reservation required especially for dinner and weekends.
 Cash only.

-Day 7 in NYC: Queens or Manhattan (Dark Green Pins)
+Day 7 in NYC: See Queens or Explore More of Manhattan

 <